Butterscotch Pecan Pie Recipe

 Butterscotch pecan pie is a pecan lover’s dream dessert.
-Butterscotch chips take this family favorite to the next level with its nutty butterscotch flavor.
+Butterscotch chips take this family favorite to the next level with its decadent flavor.
 This southern classic pie recipe will make a great addition to your Thanksgiving table or a gift for the holidays.

-My family loves pecan pie.
 A good, nutty, sweet, chewable pecan pie is irresistible.
-The beautiful deep brown color of the filling, adorned with fluted pie crust made from scratch, is a sight to behold.
-Especially for Thanksgiving and throughout the holiday season.
+The beautiful deep brown color of the filling, adorned with fluted buttery pie crust made from scratch, is a sight to behold, especially for Thanksgiving and throughout the holiday season.

-The addition of butterscotch chips gives this classic southern pecan pie a fun twist that everyone will love.
-This rich pecan pie with butterscotch takes a wonderful “plain” pie to a gourmet level without much effort.
+The addition of butterscotch chips gives this classic southern flair and richness.
+It takes a wonderful “plain” pie to a gourmet level without much effort.

 - light brown sugar